Do I need an architect for my project?

 - June 2018

 When you think about architects, you might believe they draw for a living.
-It’s easy to imagine them surrounded by endless drawings of bathroom or kitchen extensions as well as complete new builds.
-However, you might wonder do I need an architect and what their role and responsibilities are.
+It’s easy to imagine them surrounded by endless drawings of kitchen extensions as well as complete new builds.
+However, you might wonder do I need an architect?

-Architects do indeed spend a large chunk of their time drawing.
+Architects do indeed spend a large chunk of their day drawing houses, extensions and floor plans.
 However, they do so much more and are an integral part of the building process.
-And so, you just might need an architect for your project.
+And so, you just might want to hire an architect for your project.

 Without them, our streets wouldn’t be as interesting, there would be less innovation in materials and design, and understanding planning law would be very complicated, especially on larger projects.

-It’s critical to understand what their role is and whether you need an architect for your project.
+It’s critical to understand what value they bring to your project and whether you should be hiring an architect.

 What’s the architect’s basic role?